Hiram Leadership Application Process (LAP)

 |Timeline:||Action Items:||Additional Info:|

-- There is no limit to the number of positions for which you may apply, however, carefully choose positions that match your strengths and skills.
-Many of these positions will take time out of your schedules, therefore please take this into account before applying.
+- All applicants can only apply to and preference for FOUR positions.
+Carefully choose positions that match your strengths and skills.
+Many of these positions will take dedicated time out of your schedules, therefore please take this into account before applying.

 - Do not submit your application until you know the names of your 2 recommenders.
 You should ensure that your recommenders know that you would like them to serve as a reference for the LAP positions and to which positions you are applying.
 Recommenders should be able to comment on your qualifications and strengths, as well as areas in which you may need to improve.
 You may want to provide them with a copy of the job description(s) and a copy of your resume so they can write an informed recommendation.